Deploying and uninstalling the Coro Agent via Atera

 note

-If you manage multiple workspaces you must create a copy of the standard Coro deployment script and repeat this process for each workspace.
+Coro generates a unique installer filename for each workspace.
+Therefore, you must create a copy of the standard Coro deployment script and repeat this process for each workspace.

 Adding the Coro deployment script to Atera